 Rookie Card Year: 1955

-The Hall of Famer's life and career were cut short following a tragic plane crash in 1972.
+The Hall of Famer's life was cut short following a tragic plane crash in 1972.
 Clemente was on his way to help earthquake victims in Nicaragua.
 Clemente finished his career with exactly 3,000 hits.
 He also helped lead the Pirates to a 1971 World Series win.
-Because of his untimely death, there are very little autographed materials available.
+Because of his untimely death, there are very few autographed materials available.
 A native of Puerto Rico, Clemente was also known to be reluctant to sign autographs in his playing days.

 Like Sandy Koufax, Roberto Clemente's lone rookie card is in 1955 Topps Baseball.
-However, the Roberto Clemente card checks in at almost double the value of the Koufax.
-Despite not being true RC's, Clemente does have two other cards that were distributed prior to his official rookie card.
-They are 1947-66 Exhibits #44, and the 1947-66 PM10 Stadium Pins #33.
+However, the Roberto Clemente card checks higher than Koufax.
+Despite not being considered rookie cards, Clemente does have two other key options, including 1947-66 Exhibits #44 and 1947-66 PM10 Stadium Pins #33.

 Roberto Clemente Rookie Cards